 Change is Not Good

 As we briefly discussed above, many organisations do not prefer change.
 Hence, they barely switch to new systems.
 Also, changing their systems means providing training to the users, which might cost them both time and money.
 Moreover, chances are that the users might resist change.
 Therefore, many organisations resort to legacy technology as long as it serves their current needs.

 For example, Windows XP was first introduced in 2001 and was widely used by a lot of users globally.
 In 2014, Microsoft ended its support for Windows XP and launched newer versions of it.
 However, Windows XP is still used, if not widely.
 The main reason is that the users cannot afford to upgrade their systems or are not ready for change.

 Most of the legacy software is customised according to the organisation’s needs at the time of development.
-The software is developed with an aim to function for a longer period, without having to make major changes.
+The company may have hired a bespoke software development company to develop software that would function for a long period of time without requiring major changes.

 Since organisations customise their software, which eventually becomes part of legacy technology, therefore it can provide the organisation with a competitive advantage over others.
 Hence, we still see the software functioning well even after 6-7 years.
 Of course, they need timely maintenance.

 Bridging Older Technology with the Newer Ones